-- 1. Master mode (also called AP or infrastructure mode) is used to create a service that looks like a traditional Access Point. wireless interface creates a network with a specified name (called the SSID, Service Set IDentifier) and channel, and offers network services on it.
-While in master mode, wireless interfaces manage all communications related to the network (authenticating wireless clients, handling channel contention, repeating packets, etc.) Wireless interfaces in master mode can only communicate with interfaces that are associated with them in managed mode. - 2.
+- 1. Master mode (also called AP or infrastructure mode) is used to create a service that looks like a traditional Access Point.
+Wireless interfaces in master mode can only communicate with interfaces that are associated with them in managed mode. - 2.
 Managed mode is sometimes also referred to as client mode.
 Wireless interfaces in managed mode will join a network created by a master, and will automatically change their channel to match it.
-They then present any necessary credentials to the master, and if those credentials are accepted, they are associated with the master.
-Managed mode interfaces do not communicate with each other directly, and only communicate with an associated master. - 3.
-Ad-hoc mode creates a multipoint-to-multipoint network where there is no single master node or AP.
-In ad-hoc mode, each wireless interface communicates directly with its neighbours.
-Nodes must be in range of each other to communicate, and must agree on a network name and channel.
+Managed mode interfaces do not communicate with each other directly, and only communicate with an associated master. - Ad-hoc mode creates a multipoint-to-multipoint network where there is no single master node or AP.
+In ad-hoc mode, each wireless interface communicates directly with its neighbors.
 Ad-hoc mode is often also called Mesh Networking. - 4.
 Monitor mode is used by some tools (such as Kismet) to passively listen to all radio traffic on a given channel.
-When in monitor mode, wireless interfaces transmit no data.
-This is useful for analysing problems on a wireless link or observing spectrum usage in the local area.
-Monitor mode is not used for normal communications.

 When implementing a point-to-point or point-to-multipoint link, one radio will typically operate in master mode, while the other(s) operate in managed mode.
-In a multipoint-to-multipoint mesh, the radios all operate in ad-hoc mode so that they can communicate with each other directly.
-Managed mode clients cannot communicate with each other directly, so a high repeater site is required in master or ad-hoc mode.
 Ad-hoc is more flexible but has a number of performance issues as compared to using the master / managed modes.